parnikaporwal20/React-App/README.md

 Step 3

-download the code from the link provided by code tab >>
+download the code from the link provided by code tab >> Green code button showing down arrow, unzip the code, check you have node_modules folder under the main "react-app-main" folder if you do not have then please copy it from your machine which you got after installing the node.js.

+npm install react-redux

 Step 2

+From command promt move to "react-app-main"  by

+cd react-app-main command

+then run below command to run the app on browser on either default port "3000" or any specified port

 npm start